Monday, February 6, 2012

-In this video one half strand of the DNA "double helix" that has been separated from the other by the enzyme helicase is being processed by the enzymes polymerase to create a new strand.
+In this video one half (strand) of the DNA "double helix" that has been separated from the other by the enzyme helicase is being processed by the enzymes polymerase to create a new strand for the new DNA.
 Question.
 Where half of the "material" added by the polymerase to create the new strand comes from?
-Ok let's say the cell has been firstly filled with a "soup" of pair bases that may come from the "ingestion" of nutrients by the cells?
+Ok let's say the cell has been firstly filled with a "soup" of pair bases unseen in this video and the second that may come from the "ingestion" of nutrients by the cells?

-According to current theories, human chromosomes' "double stranded helicoidal DNA" range in length from 51 million to 245 million base pairs of atoms.
-At actual size, an average human cell chromosome totals up to 3 meters long and a few angstroms (10 to minus 10 meters) wide, made of two very long strings (strands) of atoms linked together as pairs.
-The longest known molecule that needs to stay, together many others, inside a cell.
+According to current theories, human chromosomes made of "double stranded helicoidal DNA" range in length from 51 million to 245 million base pairs of atoms.
+At actual size, an average human cell chromosome totals up to 3 meters long and in the case of humas, have to fit, wound and packed on multiple levels, 46 of them in a single cell.

 To replicate, each double helix has to unwind and separate in two strands and each strand of course has to stay in one piece.
-Each strand then acts as a template for a new strand or its new pair that needs to be packed back together.
+Each strand then acts as a template for a new helix that needs to be packed back together.
 But at least at a certain moment when it is unpacked, it should be indeed an "unmanageable tangle".

 "Most eukaryotic chromosomes include packaging proteins which, aided by chaperone proteins, bind to and condense the DNA molecule to prevent it from becoming an unmanageable tangle."

-However there is a phase in cellular mitosis (division) when, before replication, chromosomes need to be unpackaged in order to be separated in the two strands by the helicase and immediately turned in two DNA helixes by the polymerase needed for the two cells after division.
+However there is a phase in cellular mitosis (division) when, before replication, chromosomes need to be unpackaged in order to be separated in the two strands by the helicase and immediately turned into two DNA helixes by the polymerase with the help of the protein (aminoacidic) soup inside the cell to form chromosomes needed for the two cells after division.

 How do they manage to remain a "manageable tangle" during that period?